joyutech/svn-modules/README.md

   **NOTE:** Similar to npm, you should be inside your project folder when executing these commands.

 ### What are these `svn_modules`?
 Do I need them?
-Installing SVN dependencies will create a `svn_modules` in your project folder.
-This is a temporary local cache and should be ignored by VCS.
-You can safely delete it, as it will not effect your installed `node_modules`.
-Future versions of this package will likely automatically delete this folder after installation.
+Installing SVN dependencies will temporarily create a `svn_modules` local cache in your project folder.
+This folder is deleted upon completing an install or uninstall operation.
+If it is not deleted automatically, you can safely delete it manually.
+It is recommended to add this folder to your source control's ignore list (`.gitignore`) as a precaution.

 ### Will my SVN dependencies be under source control upon installation?
 No. The `svn export` command is used to copy the remote repo to your local computer.
 Unlike the `svn checkout` command, `svn export` does not create SVN source control folders (`.svn`).
 This acts as a simple copy operation rather than a full checkout.